Do I even have to go to the PCR test without being quarantined?

 But what if I insure myself would like – do I get a PCR test?
 “If you want to do a PCR test, a positive self-test or rapid test result is now sufficient.
 The typical corona symptoms when the doctor arranges a PCR test,” says a current report Stuttgart News.

 And what about quarantine?
 Anyone who has a positive result after a rapid corona test in Baden-Württemberg is not automatically in quarantine or obliged to do so.
-The quarantine obligation only applies if a rapid antigen test carried out by trained personnel or a PCR test is also positive.
+Until November 15, 2022, the quarantine obligation only took effect if a rapid antigen test carried out by trained staff or a PCR test also turned out positive.

+However, anyone who tests positive for the corona virus in Baden-Württemberg no longer has to go into domestic isolation for at least five days as of Wednesday (November 16).
+The quarantine obligation does not applyhow echo24.de reported – there is a five-day mask requirement for positive people.

 Will PCR tests then only be used to please insecure people?
 No, of course it’s not that simple.
 There are certainly situations in which the PCR result is needed; always “when an infection or non-infection with the corona virus has to be officially proven.
 For example, when traveling or when issuing recovery and vaccination certificates.”